 Protecting your money

 Prior to your premium being forwarded to the insurer (or forwarded to you in the event of a premium refund) we hold your money as an agent of the insurer with which we arrange your insurance.
 Where we hold premium as the agent of the insurer it is regarded as received by the insurer.

 We may transfer your premiums to the insurer through another party, such as a broker or underwriting agent for the purposes of effecting a transaction.

 By accepting this Terms of Business Agreement, you are giving your consent for us to treat your money in this way.
 Please notify us immediately if you have any objection or query.

-We are covered by the Financial Services Compensation Scheme.
+We are covered by the Financial Services Compensation Scheme(FSCS).
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
-Insurance advising and arranging is covered for 90% of the claim, without any upper limit.
+Insurance advising and arranging are covered for 90% of the claim, without any upper limit.
 For compulsory classes of insurance, insurance advising and arranging is covered for 100% of the claim, also without any upper limit.
-The scheme does not apply to consumer limit.
 The scheme does not apply to consumer credit.
-Credit Broking is not covered under the FSCS.
 Further information about compensation scheme arrangements is available from the FSCS on 0800 678 1100 or 020 7741 4100 or by visiting fscs.org.uk

 Money laundering/Proceeds of crime

 We are obliged to report to the National Crime Agency any suspicion of money laundering or terrorist financing activity and we are prohibited from disclosing any such report.